Tobias Adrian

-Tobias Adrian (born 23 July 1971) is a German and American economist who has been Financial Counsellor of the International Monetary Fund and Head of their Monetary and Capital Markets Department since 2017.
+Tobias Adrian (born 23 July 1971) is a German and American economist.
+He was Financial Counsellor of the International Monetary Fund and Head of their Monetary and Capital Markets Department from January 3, 2017 to August 31, 2026.
 He was previously employed at the Federal Reserve Bank of New York, where he was a senior vice president and the associate director of the Research and Statistics Group.
 His research covers aspects of risk to the wider economy of developments in capital markets.
 His work has covered the 2008 financial crisis, monetary policy transmission, and the yield curve.

 Early life and education

 Adrian was born in Kronberg, West Germany and attended Humboldtschule, Bad Homburg.
 After studying at Goethe University Frankfurt, Paris Dauphine University, and the London School of Economics, he studied for a Ph.D. at the Massachusetts Institute of Technology, graduating in 2003.
-His doctoral thesis was entitled "Learning, dynamics of beliefs, and asset pricing".
+His doctoral thesis was entitled Learning, dynamics of beliefs, and asset pricing.

 Career

 While working at the Federal Reserve, Adrian made substantial contributions to the role of financial intermediaries in monetary policy transmission, with Hyun-Song Shin.
 He also documented how the inversion of the yield curve can be viewed as a causal transmission channel for monetary policy tightening, with Hyun-Song Shin and Arturo Estrella.
 This is based on earlier work with Estrella that documented the forecasting power of the yield curve.
 Adrian also worked on widely adopted yield curve models with Richard Crump and Emanuel Moench.

+The Adrian–Crump–Moench (ACM) model provides a regression-based no-arbitrage decomposition of Treasury yields into expectations of future short rates and a time-varying term premium (Adrian, Crump, Moench 2013).
+The ACM term premium is a standard reference in central bank communications.
+Extensions separately identify real-term premia and inflation risk premia using TIPS data, and apply regression-based affine pricing jointly to stocks and bonds.

 Together with Markus Brunnermeier of Princeton University, Adrian created one of the first measures of systemic risk, the CoVaR.
 This measure, which takes into account spillover and contagion effects between asset classes and industries, was used to stress test banks following the great recession.